HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

         }

 It's easy to use.
-You can add it into your game using a few code lines.
+You can add it to your game by a few code lines.

 For example, you can make a slot machine using following lines.

-        var _slotMachine = new SlotMachine("Frame.png","FrameMask.png"); // create a slot machine. you can create more slot machines. var centerPos = cc.p(320, 200); // set position of slot machine.
+        var _slotMachine = new SlotMachine("Frame.png","FrameMask.png"); // create a slot machine. you can create more slot machines. var centerPos = cc.p(320, 200); // set position of the slot machine.
         _slotMachine.setPosition(centerPos);
         _slotMachine.setScale(0.5); // set scale.
-        this.addChild(_slotMachine, 1,1); // add slotmachine object to cc.layer
+        this.addChild(_slotMachine, 1,1); // add the slotmachine object to the cc.layer
-        _slotMachine.spin(); // spin the reels in slot machine.
+        _slotMachine.spin(); // spin reels in the slot machine.

 ### Public Members
 ####  - Constructor .
-  You have to use following styles to create Slot Machine object.

     SlotMachine (backImage, maskImage, reels, orderOfReels);

-    // @param 1 : background image. this image will be laid on final layer of Zorder.  ex : "background.png"
+    // @param 1 : background image. this image will be laid on last layer in the Zorder.  ex : "background.png"
-    // @param 2 : mask image. this image will be laid on top layer of Zorder. this image is very important,
+    // @param 2 : mask image. this image will be laid on top layer in the Zorder. this is very important,
     //            added images on SlotMachineFrame node can not be rendered at outside of that image's boundary .  ex : "mask.png"
     // @param 3 : array of reels. this value must be following format.  type : [{base_image:"x.png", scale:scale, normal_action:action1, stop_action:action2, win_action:action3}, ... ]
     // @param 4 : orders of index of reels per each row. this value must be following format. ex : [[0,1,3,2,2,1,4,6,3,5,], [...] ,[...]]